What is the Business Model of food delivery apps?

 I have deeply researched this subject and found some interesting facts.

-I am sharing these facts and my learnings on this topic since it is an interesting sector which has evolved in the last 5 years or so.
+I am sharing these facts and my learnings on this topic since it is an interesting sector that has evolved in the last 5 years or so.

 Thanks of course to technology and let me also highlight that it has provided jobs to several people and provided them with a steady income.